The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

 Moreover, Thiele explained in his book that the first four halfinvariants were the most important ones.
 The first was equal to the mean, the second to the variance, the third measured the {\it skewness} and the fourth the flatness of a distribution.
-For Hald (\cite{Lauritzen2002}, p.209) there are two questions which could be asked.
+For Hald (\cite{Hald1998}, p.209) there are basically two important questions.